top of page

 This could be because of many things, lack of empathy from the organization or lack of direction or having no clue on what to do next from the person laid off.
 A combination of many things leading to a layoff or in more extreme cases, a massive layoff can be damaging on both parties, especially if the corresponding organization doesn't know how to handle layoffs correctly.

 Thus, it’s imperative that HR professionals approach layoffs with a well-thought-out strategy that prioritizes compassion, transparency, and legal compliance.
-In this article by Vanaya Indonesia, we explore eight crucial tips to help HR manage employee layoffs effectively, with a focus on minimizing disruption and maintaining morale among the remaining workforce.
+In this article by Vanaya Indonesia, we explore five crucial tips to help HR manage employee layoffs effectively, with a focus on minimizing disruption and maintaining morale among the remaining workforce.

 1. Approach with Empathy